Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 ### What can you use to provide threat detection for Azure SQL Managed Instance?

 - [ ] Microsoft Secure Score.
-- [ ] application security groups.
+- [ ] Application security groups.
 - [x] Microsoft Defender for Cloud.
 - [x] Azure Defender.
 - [ ] Azure Bastion.